schnidrig/openhab2-rollershutters/Readme.md

         cron: "? * 2-6 *"
         daily_schedule: workday

-It is possible to use timeranges or cron expressions ( without seconds, minutes, hours ) syntax from org.eclipse.smarthome.core.scheduler.CronExpression. (compatible with [Quarz](https://quartz-scheduler.org/), see [CronExpression](http://www.quartz-scheduler.org/api/2.2.1/org/quartz/CronExpression.html) )
+It is possible to use time ranges or cron expressions ( without seconds, minutes, hours ).
+The cron expressions use the syntax from org.eclipse.smarthome.core.scheduler.CronExpression. (compatible with [Quarz](https://quartz-scheduler.org/), see [CronExpression](http://www.quartz-scheduler.org/api/2.2.1/org/quartz/CronExpression.html) )

 The first match wins.

 ### Daily Schedules